Kirbyrawr/stellar-account-viewer/Readme.md

 Description
 ---------------
-This repository contains an Account Viewer for Stellar.
+This repository contains an Account Viewer for Stellar for show the capabilities of the SDK and for have a working product.

-This project was/is going to be uploaded to Build Challenge of Stellar so please don't just copy it and submit it.
+It can't be submitted to the SBC without major modifications.

 Blog
 --------------